-Site Supervisors are responsible for monitoring and verifying member's service hours.
-This is why it is important that the site supervisor is also the member's immediate supervisor, someone who is on-site and can verify the record of hours served.
-This is an extremely important function because eligibility for the education award and interest payments is contingent upon proof of completion of service hours.
-BSWC members may not exceed a cumulative total of 14 service hours in one day.
-BSWC members should regularly work a standard 40-hour week based on the normal hours of operation for your organization; however, when the situation warrants due to field days, service projects, travel, etc., additional hours and days are acceptable.
+BSWC Program Staff are ultimately responsible for monitoring and verifying member's service hours.
+Site Supervisors should also monitor member time and inform BSWC staff if members aren't regularly working a standard 40-hour week based on the normal hours of operation for your organization; however, when the situation warrants due to field days, service projects, travel, etc., additional hours and days are acceptable.
 Members may also partake in all holidays observed by your organization; however, they may not count hours for those days!
 ONLY record hours for time actually served!
+BSWC members may not exceed a cumulative total of 14 service hours in one day.